ICOM IC-7300 SDR HF / 50 MHz Transceiver

 Icom HF Transceiver Ever Tested for SWL use (as this report was typed)

-we have not been able to test the IC-7300 up against the super big HF
+We have not been able to test the IC-7300 up against the super big modern HF

 Elecraft etc.).
 We have no budget for that and never will.
 As a

 would rate the Icom IC-7300 above the IC-7600 and IC-R9500's for

 receiver AND spectrum

 display performance AND for cool and proper fan operation (and in the

 tally this is extremely important to us).
 For the price

 it's overall performance is just stellar in our testing aside from the